 Other interesting features to keep in mind as you shop for your latest pair include:

-- aptX Technology: In short, Qualcom aptX increases digital streaming efficiency and improves the overall dynamic range.
+- aptX Technology: In short, Qualcomm aptX increases digital streaming efficiency and improves the overall dynamic range.
 Phiaton’s BT 220 NC and BT 100 NC noise cancelling wireless earphones include aptX, and are both priced at under $85.

 - Multipoint connection: Are you constantly disconnecting from one Bluetooth device in order to connect to another?
 Multipoint connection allows you to connect any two Bluetooth-enabled devices simultaneously, saving you valuable time.
 Check it out on Phiaton’s CURVE BT 120 NC, BT 150 NC and BT 100 NC wireless sport earbuds.